 Sony makes a great mirrorless system and is really popular.
 Nikon and Canon were a little late to the game, but they’ve put out great products as well.
-And like I mentioned earlier, you can’t really go wrong with any of the big brands.
+And as I mentioned earlier, you can’t really go wrong with any of the big brands.

 For this article, I’m going to focus on my favorite camera brand, Fujifilm.
-Here are two of my favorite cameras from their line-up that are great for backpacking, the Fujifilm X100V and the Fujifilm XT4.
+Here are two of my favorite cameras from their line-up that are great for backpacking, the Fujifilm X100V, and the Fujifilm XT4.

-Although more of a point & shoot camera instead of a mirrorless system, it still takes high quality images in a really small form factor.
-It’s has an awesome built-in lens so you also won’t have to worry about carrying other lens during the hike.
+Although more of a point & shoot camera instead of a mirrorless system, it still takes high-quality images in a really small form factor.
+It has an awesome built-in lens so you also won’t have to worry about carrying another lens during the hike.
 A trade-off though, is that the lens is fixed at one focal length.
 Which is something I love but I can see some people wishing to have the ability to zoom in.
 It’s about a 35mm focal length, which is perfect for street photography, travel & general everyday focal length.
 You can buy lens converters to make it go wider or longer but that adds to the form factor and makes for a larger camera setup.

 The X100 series of Fujifilm also has a built-in ND filter, which comes in handy while traveling/hiking if taking pictures in broad daylight or you want to do some long exposure work.
-You don’t have to carry a separate filter or filter system, you can just push a button on the camera and viola!
+You don’t have to carry a separate filter or filter system, you can just push a button on the camera, and viola!

 One thing to keep in mind with this camera is that it’s not weatherproof.
-Although it’s a well-built camera and has gone though an accidental drizzle or two with me, it’s back in a waterproof bag/pack at the first sight of a storm or rain.
+Although it’s a well-built camera and has gone through an accidental drizzle or two with me, it’s back in a waterproof bag/pack at the first sight of a storm or rain.

 I personally shoot with the Fujifilm X100F, which is the version before the X100V but they are really similar cameras.
-The X100V added a flip out LCD screen, sharper images at lower aperture numbers, and a few other things.
+The X100V added a flip-out LCD screen, sharper images at lower aperture numbers, and a few other things.
 But it wasn’t enough of a difference for me to consider upgrading.

-You should be able to find the X100F on sale, while the X100V model will be full price.
+You should be able to find the X100F on sale, while the X100V model will be at full price.
 Check them both out below.

 Next is Fujifilm’s flagship system, their mirrorless beast of a camera, the Fujifilm XT4.
 It shoots great photos but also great video, in a relatively small package.

-- Fujifilm 16mm f/1.4 – High end, strong bokeh, weather resistant lens for wide angle shots.
+- Fujifilm 16mm f/1.4 – High-end, strong bokeh, weather-resistant lens for wide-angle shots.
 (Budget version with lower f/stop)

 - Fujifilm 23mm f/1.4 – Strong bokeh, street/everyday walk-around (Weather resistant version with lower f/stop)